heavenstime/gSmooth/README.md

-# gaussSmooth (gSmooth)
+# gaussSmooth
 The programs are licenced by GPL v3.

 ## File for the explanation of the algorithm.
 * gaussSmooth.pdf

 ## A mex function for Gaussian smoothing (with x and y-directional differential and LOG)
-It works only by the function.
+The latest version.
+It works only by the mex function.

 * gaussSmooth.c
   * Usage: